Beyoncé announces pregnancy, exposes baby bump - Premium Times Nigeria

 Known for keeping their relationship private, the power couple sold a whooping 300 million records in combined sales in April 2014.

-Her 2016 “Lemonade” has been nominated in the highly coveted “Album of the Year” category at the Grammy Awards.
+Her 2016 album, “Lemonade” has been nominated in the highly coveted “Album of the Year” category at the Grammy Awards.

 The album which appeared on a number of critics’ platform was regarded as one of the best albums in 2016 and the second most prominently ranked body of work in 2016 according to Metacritic.